-1.3.2 Every employee and any volunteer ministering with minors or vulnerable adults is required to: (1) read this policy, (2) acknowledge an understanding and acceptance of it, and (3) agree to abide by it (See Appendix for "Acknowledgment of Receipt..." form.)
-Documentation of this signed "Acknowledgment of Receipt..." must be sent to the Diocesan Office of Safe Environment.
+1.3.2 Every employee and any volunteer ministering with minors or vulnerable adults is required to: (1) read this policy, (2) acknowledge an understanding and acceptance of it, and (3) agree to abide by it.
+Documentation of this Acknowledgment must be provided to the Diocesan Office of Safe Environment.